 Laboratory based project

-Our team works on enhancing the thermal tolerance of Symbiodiniaceae by implementing genetic engineering techniques targeting both the nucleus and chloroplast.
+Our team works on enhancing the thermal tolerance of Symbiodiniaceae by implementing synthetic biology concepts and genetic engineering techniques targeting both the nucleus and chloroplast.
 Microalgae form a symbiosis with corals and determine the thermal tolerance of the symbiosis to a large extend.
-This project is focused on genetic engineering to understand the underlying genomic mechanisms of enhanced thermal tolerance in coral associated microalgae.
-The candidate will develop skills to build genetic constructs for the target species and use biolistics to genetically transform microalgae, starting with fluorescence dyes to distinguish transient from non-transient cells and antibiotic resistance trials.
-The aim of the project is to establish an assay to genetically transform the nuclear genome of symbiotic microalgae.
+This project is focused on understanding and augmenting the underlying genomic mechanisms of enhanced thermal tolerance in coral associated microalgae.

 Required knowledge: Basics of biotechnology laboratory techniques and maintaining sterile working conditions.